China To Test Digital Currency. Could It End Up Challenging The Dollar Globally?

 "China is moving quickly to launch a similar idea in the coming months," Zuckerberg told a House committee in October.
 "If America doesn't innovate, our financial leadership is not guaranteed."

-Princeton historian Harold James, who co-authored a paper on digital currency, says Zuckerberg has a point.
+Princeton University historian Harold James, who co-authored a paper on digital currency, says Zuckerberg has a point.

 "We're right at the edge of a kind of gigantic technical change," James said.